Columbia Medical Products Liability Attorneys

-Helping South Carolina victims and families bring product liability cases for healthcare harm
+Helping South Carolina victims and families seek justice for defective drugs and device injuries

 Patients trust that the medications they take will work properly.
 They expect that medical devices, such as wheelchairs, braces, and prosthetics, will help instead of causing harm.
 The drug companies that make and sell drugs and medical devices have a responsibility to place safety before profits.
 Prescriptions and equipment should be free from defects.
 When they are defective and cause injury, patients have a right to hold the makers and sellers of these products accountable.

 At McGowan, Hood & Felder, LLC, our Columbia dangerous drug and device lawyers have the skills and resources to help patients who suffer harm.
 We have been helping residents of South Carolina get justice for this serious type of medical malpractice for more than two decades.
 We bring product liability claims, negligence lawsuits, and mass tort class actions for our healthcare clients whose lives are damaged or forever changed by a bad drug or a bad device.